kubernetes/website/content/zh-cn/docs/tutorials/security/seccomp.md

 In order to complete all steps in this tutorial, you must install [kind](/docs/tasks/tools/#kind) and [kubectl](/docs/tasks/tools/#kubectl).

-This tutorial shows some examples that are still alpha (since v1.22) and others that use only generally available seccomp functionality.
+This tutorial shows some examples that are still beta (since v1.25) and others that use only generally available seccomp functionality.
 You should make sure that your cluster is
 [configured correctly](https://kind.sigs.k8s.io/docs/user/quick-start/#setting-kubernetes-version)